 We now run a half day overview course on Microsoft office 2013 and if you are interested please contact us on email@example.com.

-If you liked learning about these new features, why not take a look at a previous post on some new features in Excel?
+If you liked this post, why not take a look at our previous one on new features in Excel 2013?